Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: C∞ Gelfand-Fuchs cohomology and factorization algebras

-(a) We have an isomorphism $H^\bullet_\Lie(W_n,\k) \simeq H^\bullet(Y_n,\k)$ with the topological cohomology of $Y_n$ with coefficients in $\k$.
-Further, the cup-product on both sides is equal to zero, as well as all the higher Massey operations.
+\begin{thm} Recall that $\k$ is either $\RR$ or $\CC$. \begin{assertions} \item We have an isomorphism $H^\bullet_\Lie(W_n,\k) \simeq H^\bullet(Y_n,\k)$ with the cohomology of the topological space $Y_n$ with coefficients in (the constant sheaf) $\k$.
+Further, the cup-product on both sides is equal to zero, as well as all the higher Massey operations. \item The space $Y_n$ is $2n$-connected: its first non-trivial cohomology space is $H^{2n+1}(Y_n,\k)$ (besides $H^0$). \end{assertions} \end{thm}